 - Local Activities

-They need to keep busy with inclusive social activities that exercise their mind and body.
+They need to keep busy with inclusive social activities for seniors to exercise their mind and body.
 Their local centers can provide drop-in services and activities.
 These things are great for helping seniors to develop a new network of friends who share their interests.

 - Internet